denisecase/smart-sales-docs/D42_Design_DW.md

 | unit_price   | REAL      | Price per unit of the product    |

 A well-designed data warehouse is instrumental in enabling efficient data analysis and business intelligence reporting.
-We can use SQLite to simulate a data warehouse and gain practical experience in schema design and data management.

-Next, we'll implement the data warehouse.